hyurl/sfn/README.md

 project, it's where you're going put you controller files in.

-You may open and edit the demo files in it, but here I'm going to show you how to create a new one.
+You may open and edit the demo files in it, but here I'm going to show you how to create a new one (with TypeScript).

 Create a file in **src/controllers**, named `Demo.ts`: